 Is there a lesson or moral to this story?

 Ouch!
 As a child, I hated the morals I found at the end of some tales.
 This story is more of a game followed through life wisdom or good sense.
 The ending could be puzzling for some because the idea of “nothing” is scary, but that’s what’s interesting.
 I hope the reader wonders, after going through all the objects that were in the suitcase, what do we really need to keep?

 How did you create the illustrations?
 Can you describe your process?

 First I create a raw, quick model to put down the story and the paper flaps.
 I can easily work with it and enter into the narrative.
 Then in the implementation stage, I draw the images more accurately in pieces to create the templates of each piece that will be folded or glued.
 Then comes the colouring on the computer, before I send it to my editor.
 The manufacturer and my editor work with the printer to create the book—an important step for it to become a beautiful object.
 Especially in this book, where turning the flaps drives the narrative.

-Inside the Suitcase is available October 2021 from wherever you buy or consume your books and on our website.
+Inside the Suitcase is available wherever you buy or consume your books and on our website.
 Other books available by Clotilde Perrin include Inside the Villains and The House of Madame M.